Adaptive Log-Euclidean Metrics for SPD Matrix Learning: Experiments

 \subsection{Experimental Results}

 On the three datasets, the training epochs are set to be 200, 500, and 100.
 We verify our ALog on the SPDNet with various architectures.
 Besides, we further test the robustness of the proposed layer against different learning rates on the HDM05 and FPHA datasets.
-Generally speaking, among all three kinds of optimization, \textbf{MUL} shows more robust performance gain and achieves consistent improvement over vanilla matrix logarithm.
+Generally speaking, among all three kinds of implementation, \textbf{ALog-MUL} shows the most robust performance gain and achieves consistent improvement over the vanilla matrix logarithm.
 Besides, we could also observe that ALog-MUL is comparable to or even better than SPDNetBN, which yet brings much more complexity than our approach.
-The underlying reason is twofold.
-Firstly, the effectiveness of the Euclidean loss function applied to the Riemannian deep networks mainly depends on the Euclidean projection itself.
-Compared to the plain matrix logarithm, our $\mlog$ not only incorporates matrix logarithm as a special case but also can adaptively respect the geometry of manifold-valued data.
-In addition, the implicitly induced algebraic and geometric structures discussed in \secref{sec:properties} will be preserved by $\mlog$ and could further promote the overall learning ability of the network.
+The main reason for the superiority of our ALog against the vanilla matrix logarithm is that our ALog can adaptively respect the vibrant geometry of SPD manifolds, depending on the characteristics of datasets, while only LEM can be respected by the matrix logarithm.
 The following are detailed observations and analyses.

-\textbf{Results on the HDM05 dataset.} The 10-fold results are presented in \tabref{tb:mlog_on_HDM05}, where dataset split and weights initialization are randomized.
-On the HDM05 dataset, variations of the architectures come from the original paper of the SPDNet \cite{huang2017riemannian}.
+\textbf{Results on the HDM05 dataset.} The 10-fold results are presented in \cref{tb:mlog_on_HDM05}, where dataset split and weights initialization are randomized.
+Following \cite{huang2017riemannian}, three architectures are implemented on this dataset, \ie \{ 93, 30\}, \{ 93, 70, 30\}, and \{ 93, 70, 50, 30\}.
 Generally speaking, endowed with the ALog, SPDNet would achieve consistent improvement.
-Among all three kinds of optimization, RELU only brings limited improvement.
+Among all three kinds of implementation, RELU only brings limited improvement.
 The reason might be that RELU fails to respect the innate geometry of the positive constraint.
 There is another interesting observation worth mentioning.
-In \citet{brooks2019riemannian}, only the result of SPDNetBN under the architecture of $\{93,30\}$ is reported on this dataset.
+In \cite{brooks2019riemannian}, only the result of SPDNetBN under the architecture of $\{93,30\}$ is reported on this dataset.
 Our experiments show that with the network going deeper, SPDNetBN tends to collapse, while our ALog layer performs robustly in all settings.